-The job of applying log siding is made easier with tongue-and-groove material.
+The job of applying half log siding is made easier with tongue-and-groove material.
 However, you will want to finish all window and door trim as well as vertical corners before attaching the siding.
 Siding comes in various sizes from 2”x6” to 3”x10”.

 Learn more about efficient cabin windows on our cabin design pages.